 Your app is live – time to celebrate!
 Go ahead and pop that bubbly but your work isn’t done yet.
 Maintaining an app over the course of its life cycle is a labor of love.

-It’s crucial to pick KPIs most appropriate for your audience when you consider analtyics.
-For instance, an ecommerce app would be more concerned with purchase conversion, where social platform could be more concerned with user retention.
+It’s crucial to pick Key Performance Indicators (KPIs) most appropriate for your audience when you consider analtyics.
+For instance, an ecommerce app would be more concerned with purchase conversion, whereas a social platform could be more concerned with user retention.
 Define analytics early and strategically to properly align with your app’s core offerings.

 Here are a few tools, which can help you get feedback to iterate on your product: